bharatpurohit97/TimeSeries-Forecast/README.md

 This repository is created for online Hackathon (DataHack Summit 2018) in Data science

 ## Datasets
-- All Datasets are provided with TimeSeries-Forecast.ipnyb
+- All Datasets are provided for Hackathon